It Was Hot, We Stayed in the Water: Music and themes

 The opening track, "The Pull", begins with an acoustic guitar that rhythmically pans between the left and right speakers.
 The acoustic guitar later gives way to a dynamic shift: a burst of noisy guitars and reverbed snare drums, described by Matt LeMay of Pitchfork as a "sonic blast".
 LeMay also wrote, "despite the dissonance and the atypical song structure, the track never breaks down into complete anarchy".
 According to Adam Nelson of The Line of Best Fit, the lyrics of the track are about being free from a physical form; Nelson wrote that the track "makes death into an absolving liberation".
 The brief "Ice" begins with a similar blast of noise and percussion before winding down to an acoustic section.
+It features background vocals from Mirah.
 The track "Sand" is a cover of a 1993 Eric's Trip song of the same name.
 The cover, described by LeMay as "otherworldly", uses multiple layers of vocal harmonies and instrumentation.
 "Sand" ends abruptly, with the sound of a tape reel running out.

 The 11-minute "The Glow", which acts as the album's climax, is made of separate segments, disjointedly connected.
 "The Glow" varies in sound fidelity, and uses elements of noise and drones.
 The track ends softly, with organs and emotional vocals from Elverum.
 Neil Kelly of PopMatters described the track as having an "epic genre-bending strut".
 "Karl Blau", in the style of 1950s pop, was partly inspired by a dream Elverum had about one of his musical collaborators, Karl Blau.
-Drum solos solely comprise the three-minute track "Drums", described by Sputnikmusic's joshuatree as a "cacophony".
+The three-minute track "Drums" is composed entirely of drum solos, which Sputnikmusic's joshuatree described as a "cacophony".
 "The Gleam" is a pop song filled with noisy audio feedback; Elverum's vocals are barely audible amid the noise.
-"The Gleam" uses drones similar to "The Glow".
-"Between Your Ear and the Other Ear" uses elements of freak folk and audio feedback.
-The album's closer, "Organs", uses a swell of guitars and keyboards, described by LeMay as "ominous".
+"The Gleam" and "(Something)" use drones similar to "The Glow", and the two-minute interlude "The Breeze" uses experimental elements.
+"Between Your Ear and the Other Ear" utilizes elements of freak folk and audio feedback.
+The album's closer, "Organs", has a swell of guitars and keyboards, described by LeMay as "ominous".